The Art of Global Gemstone Curation: A Collector's Guide to Heritage Markets and Artisan Relationships

 Stones from depleted sources, pieces representing lost techniques, or examples of exceptional natural phenomena tend to appreciate over time.
 The key is recognizing quality and rarity before they become widely acknowledged.

-Emerging appreciation for certain stones—like fine spinels or exceptional garnets—often follows patterns established by more traditional gemstones.
+Emerging appreciation for certain stones, like fine spinels or exceptional garnets, often follows patterns established by more traditional gemstones.
 Collectors who recognize these trends early often acquire the finest examples before prices reflect their true rarity.

 Cultural and Historical Significance

 Pieces with documented historical importance or cultural significance often outperform technically superior stones without provenance.
-The story behind a stone can become as valuable as the stone itself, especially as time adds distance and mystique to its origins.
+The story behind a stone can become as valuable as the stone itself, especially as time adds distance and context to its origins.

 Preserving Your Treasures